toru34/tf_optimizers/README.md

 Implementation of optimizers in tensorflow from scratch.
+See `main.py`.

 Optimizers
 - Gradient descent